OXFORD, Ohio — David Deputy singlehandedly solved Miami’s special teams drought.

 Helgeson scored his 10th goal, tying him with Deputy atop the team goals leaderboard.

-Grimes netted his seventh of the season and the first since returning from injury two weeks ago, and Emmons’ marker was his first of 2025-26 and the second of his career.
+Grimes tallied his seventh of the season and the first since returning from injury two weeks ago, and Emmons’ marker was his first of 2025-26 and the second of his career.

 Smith, Walker and Michael Phelan picked up assists to give them points in consecutive games, and Mikan recorded his second point of the season.